KJablonski08/simon/README.md

 * Fork and clone this repository
 * Start up local server and open index.html
 * Follow in app instructions on how to play Simon
-* instructions can be located by clicking on the 'instructions' button or pressing 'i' on your keyboard

 # User Stories